7530 Syllabus (Spring 2019)

 - Free online: Lynch, P. J., & Horton, S. (2016).
 Web style guide (4th ed.).

-- Discuss and debate issues surrounding the internet such as governance, privacy, security, intellectual property, censorship and digital literacy.
+- Internet issues such as privacy, security, intellectual property, freedom of speech, and digital literacy

 Student Learning Outcomes